Catholic Church and Nazi Germany during World War II: Southern Europe

-Phayer wrote that Archbishop Stepinac himself came to be known as jeudenfreundlich (Jew friendly) to the Nazis and Croat regime.
+Phayer wrote that Archbishop Stepinac himself came to be known as jeudenfreundlich (Jew friendly) to the German and Croat regimes.
 And, suspended a number of priest collaboratos in his diocese.
-In the Spring of 1942, Stepinac, following a meeting with Pius XII in Rome, declared publicly it was "forbidden to exterminate Gypsies and Jews because they are said to belong to an inferior race".
+In the spring of 1942, Stepinac, following a meeting with Pius XII in Rome, declared publicly it was "forbidden to exterminate Gypsies and Jews because they are said to belong to an inferior race".
 When Himmler visited Zagreb a year later, indicating the impending roundup of remaining Jews, Stepinac wrote to Pavelic that if this occurred, he would protest for "the Catholic Church is not afraid of any secular power, whatever it may be, when it has to protect basic human values".
 When deportatation began, Stepinac and Marcone protested to Andrija Artuković.
 The Vatican ordered Stepinac to save as many Jews as possible during the upcoming roundup.
 In July and October 1943, Stepinac condemned race murders in the most explicit terms.
 And, his condemnation was read from pulpits across Croatia.
 The Germans took this to be a denunciation of the murder of both Serbs and Jews, and arrested 31 priests.
 Phayer wrote that despite knowing he would be a target of Communists if the Croat regime fell, "no leader of a national church ever spoke as pointedly about genocide as did Stepinac".
 Though Stepinac personally saved many potential victims, his protests had little effect on Pavelic.
 The Apostolic delegate to Turkey, Angelo Roncalli, saved a number of Croatian Jews—as well as Bulgarian and Hungarian Jews— assisting their migration to Palestine.
 Roncalli succeeded Pius XII as Pope, always said he was acting on the orders of Pius XII in his actions to rescue Jews.
 In 1943 after the German military became active once again in Croatia, six to seven thousand Jews were deported to Auschwitz, others murdered in gas vans in Croatia.
 Rather than jeopardize the Ustase government by diplomatic wrangling, the Vatican chose to help Jews privately.
 But, the chaos of the country meant this was little.
 Historian John Morley called the Vatican record particularly shameful in Croatia because it was a state which proudly proclaimed its Catholic tradition.
 Whose leaders depicted themselves as loyal to the Church and the Pope.
 Diplomatic pressure was preferred to public challenges on the immorality of genocide.
 Pavelic's diplomatic emissaries to the Holy See were merely scolded by Tardini and Montini.
 At the war's end, leaders of the Ustasha, including its clericals supporters such as, Saric, fled taking gold looted from massacred Jews and Serbs with them.